PyCQA/flake8/README.rst

 If *strict* option is set to **True**, any warning will block the commit.
-When *strict* is set to **False** or omited, warnings are just displayed in the standard output.
+When *strict* is set to **False** or omitted, warnings are just printed to the standard output.

-*complexity* defines the maximum McCabe complexity allowed before a warning is emited.
+*complexity* defines the maximum McCabe complexity allowed before a warning is emitted.
 If you don't specify it or set it to **-1**, it's just ignored.
 If specified, it must be a positive value.
 12 is usually a good value.

 *lazy* when set to ``True`` will also take into account files not added to the index.

-Also, make sure the file is executable and adapt the shebang line so it point to your python interpreter.
+Also, make sure the file is executable and adapt the shebang line so it points to your Python interpreter.

 Buildout integration